Categories > Anime/Manga > Yami no Matsuei > Cherry

 “He just showed up here, I guess,” she replied.

-“Showed up here?” he asked.
-“How did he know you were still alive?
+“Showed up here?” he asked, “How did he know you were still alive?
 How did he find you?”
-Anna shrugged again.

-“Dunno,” she said.
-“He just showed up at my door after you left last night.
+“Dunno,” she said, “He just showed up at my door hours after you left last night.
 I invited him in, we spent the whole night talking in the kitchen, and he slept in the office with me.”
-Tsuzuki really looked worried.

 “He slept on the sheets while I slept under the sheets,” she reasoned.
-The Shinigami still stared at her.
-Good that they didn’t have sex last night.
-There was still a problem.
-Anna seemed happy that Henry spent the night.
-Something was dead off with this picture.
+The Shinigami’s stomach turned.
+Good that they didn’t have sex last night, but Anna seemed happy that Henry spent the night.
+The whole story sent off a red flag.

 Suddenly, Tsuzuki heard someone screaming.
-He jerked his head up right away.
-A high school girl outside the bakery coward in terror at unseen figure.
+He jerked his head up to see a high school girl outside the bakery cowering in terror at unseen figure.
 Tsuzuki rushed to window for a better look.
-A masked man came up to the girl slowly.
-He had a high-powered chainsaw running in his hands.
+A masked man came up to the girl slowly with a running high-powered badly chainsaw in his hands.
 He looked like a backwoods redneck butcher.
-Tsuzuki looked on confused.

-“What the hell?!?” he thought.
+/What the hell?/, Tsuzuki thought.
 The Shinigami quickly raced outside to the girl and pushed her inside the bakery.
 Tsuzuki turned back to the chainsaw-welding maniac.
-He rushed towards Tsuzuki with the chainsaw.
+He rushed towards Tsuzuki was the chainsaw.
 The Shinigami got out of the way just in time.

 “Aw shit!” he mumbled.
 “What’s with this guy?”
-No time to think now.
 The Shinigami had to get the crazy bastard away from these people before he killed an innocent bystander.
-Tsuzuki looked around quickly.
-Not many places to deal with this guy.
-The Shinigami looked ahead of him.
-A narrow alley caught his eye.
-Not much, but good enough.
+Tsuzuki looked around and found not many places to deal with this guy.
+Finally, a narrow alley caught his eye.
 Tsuzuki pushed past the slasher and raced towards the alley.
 The big slasher walked after him with the big chainsaw in his hands.
-All just as planned.

-“There was a man named Kato Iwao,” he began.
-“He was the one who gave me the Hell Stone in the first place.”
-That was all it took!
+“There was a man named Kato Iwao,” Tsuzuki began, “He was the one who gave me the Hell Stone in the first place.”
 The others looked on in shock.
-Tsuzuki looked at them blankly.

 “Why?
-What do you mean?” he asked.
+What do you mean?” the older Shinigami asked.
 However, Watari side-tracked him with his own thoughts.

 “And the guy with the chainsaw showed up after you talked to Anna-san?” his friend asked.

-“Yeah,” Tsuzuki answered.
-Watari thought about this for a moment.
-He fellow Shinigami looked on at him.
+“Yeah,” his friend answered.
+Watari thought about this as his fellow Shinigami looked on at him.

-“I think I should come with you and meet Anna myself,” he said boldly.
-Tsuzuki looked confused at first.
-He was about to ask why.
+“I think I should come with you and meet Anna myself,” he said boldly with a smile.
+Tsuzuki was about to ask why.
 However, it became clear to him pretty soon.
-The man shrugged a bit.

 “Now!”
 Watari insisted.